r0fld4nc3/Stellaris-Exe-Checksum-Patcher/README.md

 This is a common issue with unsigned or newly signed certificates.

 There isn't much I can do about it apart from generating a signature and letting it be evaluated over time.
 I can assure you this is nothing to be concerned of, it is simply Windows notifying that it might not recognise the signature from the common signatures pool.

+**This tool is currently only hosted on this GitHub project.
+I included the official signing timestamp of each file in each release so check against those if you must.**

 The provided software is completely safe.